mysql/mysql-utilities/doc/man/mysqlfailover.rst

    Connection information for candidate slave servers for failover in the form:
    <*user*>[:<*passwd*>]@<*host*>[:<*port*>][:<*socket*>].
 Valid only with
    failover command.
-List multiple slaves in comma- separated list.
+List multiple slaves in comma-separated list.

 .. option:: --discover-slaves-login=<user:password>